paortizotalvaro/Stream_Ingestion_Amazon_Kinesis/README.md

 - It stores the shard IDs and iterators in a list of objects of the class ShardIteratorPair class.

 #### class ShardIteratorPair
-Class representing a pair of a shard ID and its corresponding shard iterator.
+Data container class representing a pair of a shard ID and its corresponding shard iterator.

 Additional note: to view the values in the pairs, a `__repr__` method can be added: